Updated January 2024

 The Vía is mostly well marked with yellow arrows and a variety of other "official" signposting.
 The few places where there is doubt are described in the guide.

-If you're bringing a smartphone the app version of the guide includes interactive, offlien maps which make it basically impossible to get lost!
+If you're bringing a smartphone the app version of the guide includes interactive, offline maps which make it basically impossible to get lost!
 You can see the apps here.
-A new iPhone app is in the pipeline for early 2021.
+The app is available for both iPhone and Android.

 The distances between places with pilgrim accommodation are given in the guide.
-The longest stretch with no accommodation or amenities of any sort of 29km.
+Currently the longest stretch with no accommodation or amenities of any sort of is 33km (Casar de Cáceres to Cañaveral).
 There are several places where you will need to be able to walk at least 30km.
 There is one 39km gap between pilgrim accommodation however this can be broken into two stages by staying at one of the several cheap hotels close to the Camino.

 Pilgrim menus are beginning to appear in restaurants along the Vía however they are by no means universally available.
 That means that restaurants generally serve at Spanish meal times, lunch from 2pm and dinner from 9pm.